Peer Support

 The Living Room is a 24/7 crisis alternative to emergency department visits that is a welcoming space where people experiencing emotional distress and crisis can walk in to connect with a peer specialist on the spot.
 No referral is necessary to visit our comfortable, home-like location.
 Learn more.

-Advocates is now offering several virtual support groups via Zoom.
-These include mental health support groups as well as social and recreational groups.
-Facilitated by members of Advocates Peer Specialist team, these support groups are open to anyone in the community, not just individuals served by Advocates, and participation is confidential.
+Advocates offers several virtual peer support groups via Zoom.
+These include mental health support groups, as well as social and recreational groups.
+Facilitated by members of Advocates' Peer Support Team, these support groups are open to anyone in the community, not just individuals served by Advocates, and participation is confidential.
 Learn more.

 Recovery Coaching